-- Once finished, copy/paste the data from the duplicate history sheet back to the orginal history sheet.
-Run the build report function again.
+- Once finished, copy/paste the data from the duplicate history sheet back to the original history sheet.
+Rerun the build report function.

 The cryptocurrency I am tracking is outside the top100 of CoinMarketCap.
 How do I extend the list to outside the top100?

 Change the limit inside the CoinMarketCap function, go to Menu > Extensions > App script > CoinAtlas > CoinMarketCap function).
-Specifically, in "const url = `https://pro-api.coinmarketcap.com/v1/cryptocurrency/listings/latest?start=1&limit=100`" change limit=100 to any other limit, e.g. 500.
-Note that this increases your calls per day and this means you might have to downwards adjust your trigger for this function.
-See other FAQ.
+Specifically, in "const url = `https://pro-api.coinmarketcap.com/v1/cryptocurrency/listings/latest?start=1&limit=100`" change limit=100 to any other limit, e.g., 500.
+Note that this increases your calls per day, which means you might have to adjust your trigger for this function downwards.
+See other FAQs.

 Go to Menu > App Script > NetworthCalculations > createTimeDrivenTriggers.
 Here you can adjust the minutes for a trigger.
-For example, you can change the CoinMarketCap trigger from every 5 minutes to every 15 minutes by changing "everyMinutes(5)" to "everyMinutes(15)" and clicking on "save project".
+For example, you can change the CoinMarketCap trigger from every 5 minutes to every 15 minutes by changing "everyMinutes(5)" to "everyMinutes(15)" and clicking on "save the project."

-In the history sheet, fill in the quantity of the asset you received.
+In the history sheet, fill in the asset quantity you received.
 Second, fill in the total price you paid for the asset, including all fees.
-If you have lost cryptocurrencies due to fees of transfer (e.g. wallet to exchange), then fill out the action "CryptoTransfer" as instructed below in this FAQ.
+If you have lost cryptocurrencies due to costs of transfer (e.g., wallet to exchange), fill out the action "CryptoTransfer" as instructed below in this FAQ.

 The action withdrawal is used to calculate the amount of cash per account.
-The action "CryptoTransfer" is used to take into account any coins lost due to transfer fees.
-For example, a user might pay 0.01 gas fees in ETH when transfering their holdings from their wallet to their exchange.
-In this case, the action "CryptoTransfer" must be filled in with a quantity of 0.01 and total must be left empty.
-In the sheet "Positions", which holds all current positions by the user, the amount 0.01 ETH will be automatically deduced from the total.
+The action "CryptoTransfer" is used to consider any coins lost due to transfer fees.
+For example, a user might pay 0.01 gas fees in ETH when transferring their holdings from their wallet to their exchange.
+In this case, the action "CryptoTransfer" must be filled in with a quantity of 0.01, and a total must be left empty.
+In the sheet "Positions," which holds all current positions by the user, the amount 0.01 ETH will be automatically deducted from the total.

 Use the action "Stock Split" in the history sheet.
 Make sure to enter the correct date!
-Leave the quantity, total and price empty.
-Fill in the value of "stock split ratio".
+Leave the quantity, total, and price empty.
+Fill in the value of the "stock split ratio."
 Repeat this process if a stock split occurs at a later date.

 I accidently clicked more than once on "activate trigger" (step 8).
 I am receiving an error: "Exception: This script has too many triggers" or running into my API limits!
 What should I do?